 An overview of the major body systems is followed by more detailed descriptions of the structure and function of the nervous system, respiratory system, the phonatory and articulatory apparatus and the ear and hearing.
 Their role in normal and abnormal speech and language is illustrated by clinical examples likely to be met in practice.

 The book has also proved a useful source of reference for experienced practitioners who wish to refresh or extend their knowledge of those medical sciences relevant to their specialities or as a prelude to undertaking in-service study courses.
-With full colour illustrations, clinical case studies, 'look-up' tables, and an accompanying CD containing self-test material, this completely revised textbook will be an essential resource for students and practitioners alike.
+With full colour illustrations, clinical case studies and 'look-up' tables, this completely revised textbook will be an essential resource for students and practitioners alike.